OmniaSamy/thmanyah_task/README.md

 - Unit tests were added to ensure the stability of the solution:

 - Added ViewModel Tests - HomeViewModel.
-- Logic Tests: Check filtering and sectioning logic.
+- Logic Tests: Check content sort logic.

 ## 🎥 Demo Video